DIY Product Photography Tips for Your Online ShopMarch 10, 2015 - Max

 Is your camera up to the job of taking high-quality product photos?
-That depends on your needs, and what you’ll be using your product images for.
+It depends on your needs, and what you’ll be using your product images for.

-If you’re using your product photos on your online store at a relatively small size, you should be able to get by with a lower-quality camera, like a recent smartphone or a quality point-and-shoot camera.
+If you’re using your product photos for your online store at a relatively small size, you should be able to get by with a lower-quality camera, like a recent smartphone or a quality point-and-shoot camera.
 Images from these may work as well for small prints in catalogs and print advertising.
-For this option to work, you’ll need to follow the rest of the tips in the article.
+For this option to work though, you’ll need to follow the rest of the tips in the article.

 Imperfections that aren’t visible at small sizes become obvious when blown up.
-If your product photos are designed to be displayed online at a large size, or will be in large or glossy print ads, you will need a higher-quality camera.
-I’ve written before about choosing product photography equipment for your online store, so if you need help looking for better equipment, start there.
+If your product photos are designed to be displayed online at a large size or will be in large or glossy print ads, you will need a higher-quality camera.
+I’ve written before about choosing product photography equipment for your online store, so if you need help to find better equipment, start there.

 The basics of camera settings

-Learning the fundamentals of camera settings will improve your product photography hugely.
+Learning the fundamentals of camera settings will improve your DIY product photography skills.
 Even the simplest smartphone or point-and-shoot camera can be used in a manual or program mode (although you may need an iOS or Android app to allow extra control).